-15.1 In order to qualify for extra time in an examination, the school will adhere to exam board regulations.
-Alongside specific assessment test outcomes stipulated by exam boards, it is usual practice to demonstrate that the use of additional time is part of a normal way of working in school.
+15.1 In order to qualify for extra time in an examination, the school will adhere to The Joint Council for Qualifications (JCQ) regulations.
+Alongside specific assessment test outcomes stipulated by the JCQ, the use of additional time must be shown to be part of a normal way of working in school, over a reasonable period of time, before the external exams - and is only granted after other accommodations such as movement / rest breaks have been explored.